 Height measurements (n=1518 trees) were taken by several researchers between 2012 to 2019, and are archived in a public GitHub repository.
 Measurement methods included manual [@stovall_assessing_2018, NEON], digital rangefinders [@andersonteixeira_size-related_2015], and automatic LiDAR [@stovall_terrestrial_2018].
 Rangefinders used either the tangent method (Impulse 200LR, TruPulse 360R) or the sine method (Nikon ForestryPro) for calculating heights.
 Both methods are associated with some error [@larjavaara_measuring_2013], but in this instance there was no clear advantage of one or the other.
-Species-specific height allometries were developed (Table S2).
+Species-specific height allometries were developed here (Table S2).
 For species with insufficient height data to create reliable species-specific allometries, heights were calculated from an equation developed using all height measurements.

 Crown positions were recorded in the field during the growing season of 2018 following the crown position protocol of @jennings_assessing_1999, whereby positions were ranked as dominant, codominant, intermediate, or suppressed.
-As there was no way to retroactively estimate crown position, we assumed that 2018 crown position was reflective of each tree’s position over the past 60 years.
-While some trees undoubtedly changed position, an analysis of crown position relative to height (Fig. 2,) and height change since the beginning of the study period indicated that change was likely slow (Fig. S3).
+As it was unfeasible to retroactively estimate crown position, we assumed that 2018 crown position was reflective of each tree’s position over the past 60 years.
+While some trees undoubtedly changed position, an analysis of crown position relative to height (Fig. 2, d) and height variance since the beginning of the study period indicated that change was likely slow (Fig. S3).
 Specifically, average tree height growth was confined to <0.5m from 1966 to 1977, ~1m from 1977 to 1999, and # (IAN) from 1999 to 2018.

 Topographic wetness index (TWI) was calculated using the dynatopmodel package in R (Figure S1) [@R-dynatopmodel].
 Originally developed by @beven_physically_1979, TWI was part of a hydrological run-off model and has since been used for a number of purposes in hydrology and ecology [@sorensen_calculation_2006].
-TWI calculation depends on an input of a digital elevation model (DEM), and from this yields a quantitative assessment defined by how “wet” an area is, based on areas where run-off is more likely.
+TWI calculation depends on an input of a digital elevation model (DEM), which yields a quantitative assessment defined by how “wet” an area is, based on areas where run-off is more likely.
 From our observations in the plot, the calculation of TWI performed comparatively better at categorizing wet areas than the calculation of a distance matrix from a stream shapefile.

-Hydraulic traits were collected at SCBI (Table 3).
-In August 2018, we sampled small sun-exposed branches from three individuals of each species in and around the ForestGEO plot.
-Samples were re-cut under water by at least two notes and re-hydrated overnight in buckets covered with opaque plastic bags before measurements.
+Hydraulic traits were collected at SCBI (Table 3) inAugust 2018.
+We sampled small sun-exposed branches from three individuals of each species in and around the ForestGEO plot.
+Samples were re-cut under water by at least two nodes and re-hydrated overnight in buckets covered with opaque plastic bags before measurements.
 Rehydrated leaves (n=3 per indivdiual) were scanned, weighed, dried at 60∘ C for ≥ 48 hours, and then re-scanned and weighed.
 Leaf area was calculated from scanned images using the Leafarea R package (citation).
 LMA was calculated as the ratio of leaf dry mass to fresh area.
 PLA was calculated as the percent loss of area between fresh and dry leaves.
 WD was calculated for ~1cm diameter stem samples (bark and pith removed) as the ratio of dry weight to volume.
 We used the rapid determination method of @bartlett_rapid_2012 to estimate water potential at turgor loss point (πtlp).
 Briefly, two 4mm diameter leaf discs were cut from each leaf, tightly wrapped in foil, submerged in liquid nitrogen, perforated 10-15 times with a dissection needle, and then measured using a vapour pressure osmometer (VAPRO 5520, Wescor, Logan, UT, USA).
 Osmotic potential (πosm) given by the osmometer was used to estimate (πtlp) using the equation πtlp=0.832πosm-0.631 [@bartlett_rapid_2012].
 Data and R scripts for hydraulic traits are available at [create new public GitHub repo for hydraulic traits, archive in Zenodo, give DOI].